lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

    npx prettier . --check
    ```

    This command checks whether there are problems in any of your files for which the prettier is configured.
-Instead of using the . you can also specify a directory of file to check.
+Instead of using the . you can also specify a directory or file to check.

    ```
    npx prettier . --write